-If the parties have not provided for any other method of appointment and the arbitration is not conducted in accordance with the Expedited Procedures, the arbitrator shall be appointed in the following manner: immediately after the filing of the demand or submission, the AAA shall send simultaneously to each party to the dispute an identical list of not less than 15 names of members of the National Panel.
+If the parties have not provided for any other method of appointment and the arbitration is not conducted in accordance with the Expedited Procedures, the arbitrator shall be appointed in the following manner: the AAA shall send simultaneously to each party to the dispute an identical list of not less than 15 names of members of the National Panel.
 Each party to the dispute shall have 10 days from the transmittal date in which to select an arbitrator from that list, and report the selection to the AAA.
 If a party does not make a selection within the time specified, all persons named therein shall be deemed acceptable, and the AAA shall make the selection on behalf of that party.
 If both parties select the same arbitrator, the AAA shall so advise both parties and afford them both the opportunity to make an alternate selection.
 The AAA shall invite the acceptance of the two arbitrators selected by the parties to serve as arbitrators.